Image Search vs. Text Search in eCommerce

 Posted on December 26, 2016 by

 Tagalys can start working with an eCommerce company across any vertical and start showing improvements from day one.
-That is why we never hesitated taking on clients that sell apparel, shoes, accessories, jewelry, food and building material as long as they meet certain minimum requirements of scale.
-This is because, our engine relies on text data that is usually available in various parts of the product catalog and unlike image recognition we do not need any training data (vast sums), to reach a 90% accuracy in auto generating tags.
+That is why we never hesitated to take on clients that sell apparel, shoes, accessories, jewelry, food and building material as long as they meet certain minimum requirements of scale.
+This is because, our engine relies on text data that is usually available in various parts of the product catalog and unlike image recognition we do not need any training data (vast sums), to reach a 90% accuracy in auto-generating tags.

 The second question is how much of an added benefit will the retailer have in terms of engagement/conversion/revenues by auto extracting tags from images?
 As mentioned below, costs for such a high accuracy image extraction engine are higher than text tagging, leading to higher prices for the customer.

 As text-based tagging does not require vast sums of training data to get started, but on available data, our cost are much lower than image recognition companies.
 The costs for an image recognition company are not only acquiring vast volumes of images to build a database but also the time it takes them to create this database as that impacts the NPV of cash on hand.
 As our costs are lower, these savings are passed on to you, the customer.

 If a retailers problem statement is to improve personalization or showing the right products/content to the right visitors, then you need personalization engine like Tagalys, whose focus is to create data models that simulate the shopping persona of visitors.
 But if your problem statement is to auto extract tags from images as there is no content, then a visual recognition engine is what you need, provided it has been previously trained with millions of images in the same vertical.